obonaventure/cnp3/book/network/network.rst

 Such a NAT maintains a mapping table that maps an internal IP address and TCP port number with an external IP address and TCP port number.
 When such a NAT receives a packet from the internal network, it performs a lookup in the mapping table with the packet's source IP address and source TCP port number.
 If a mapping is found, the source IP address and the source TCP port number of the packet are translated with the values found in the mapping table, the checksums are updated and the packet is sent to the global Internet.
 If no mapping is found, a new mapping is created with the first available couple `(IP address, TCP port number)` and the packet is translated.
 The entries of the mapping table are either removed at the end of the corresponding TCP connection is the NAT tracks TCP connection state like a stateful firewall or after some idle time.

-When such a NAT receives a packet from the global Internet, it lookups its mapping table with the packet's destination IP address and destination TCP port number.
+When such a NAT receives a packet from the global Internet, it looks up its mapping table with the packet's destination IP address and destination TCP port number.
 If a mapping is found, the packet is translated and forwarded in the internal network.
 Otherwise, the packet is discarded as the NAT cannot determine to which particular internal host the packet should be forwarded.
 For this reason,

 With :math:`2^{16}` different port numbers, a NAT may support a large number of hosts with a single public IPv4 address.
 However, it should be noted that some applications open a large number of TCP connections [Miyakawa2008]_.
 Each of these TCP connections consumes one mapping entry in the NAT's mapping table.